cybensis/SPT-VR/README.md

 4. **Extract the downloaded files**: Merge the folders from the release with the folders in the SPT installation.
 5. **Launch SteamVR**: Ensure that SteamVR is running and your headset is connected before launching the game.
 6. **Launch the game through the SPT Launcher**.

+### **Uninstalling**
+To uninstall the mod, go to your SPT installation and remove the BepInEx/plugins/sptvr/SPT-VR.dll file, which will stop the game from launching in VR.
+To reinstall it, simply drag the .dll file back into the directory.

 ---